-The land around the property should be examined as well for issues related to drainage, grading, and plants.
-Sometimes, the seller will issue you with an inspection report, but don’t solely rely on it because it might be comprised, probably because the inspector could be their friend, colleague, or relative.
+The land around the property should be examined as well, for issues related to drainage, grading, and plants.
+Sometimes, the seller will issue you an inspection report, but don’t solely rely on it because it might be compromised, possibly because the inspector could be their friend, colleague, or relative.

 Home Buying & Selling

-Well, you can search for properties online or hire an agent to do so and even purchase a property from just about anywhere in the world.
-However, there are particular stages in this process where you’ll need to travel to Canada, like when you have to open a bank account, which, as we saw earlier, is necessary in the property buying process.
+Well, you can search for properties online, hire an agent to do so, and even purchase a property from just about anywhere in the world.
+However, there are particular stages in this process where you’ll need to travel to Canada, like when you have to open a bank account, which, as we stated earlier, is necessary in the property buying process.

-Other processes like taking ownership of a property, commonly known as ‘closing’, don’t really require you to be present in Canada.
+Other processes, like taking ownership of a property, commonly known as a ‘closing,’ don’t really require you to be present in Canada.